FMIA Week 5: Brett Favre, Rick Reilly and How the Colts Upset the Chiefs

 “I don’t think he was trying to hurt that man.”

 8. I think the sad part is the NFLPA has to back Burfict in his appeal.
-I wish the NFLPA would back Nick Boyle.
+I wish the NFLPA would back Jack Doyle.

 9. I think Chicago-Oakland was the best game the NFL has played in London, of the 25 regular-season affairs since 2007.
 There was a 37-32 barnburner, Saints over Chargers, in 2008, and it was a good game.
 This one—Raiders 24, Bears 21—was memorable because of the upset, because the Raiders scored the first 17 and it looked like an Oakland rout, and the Bears scored the next 21 and it looked like a Chicago rout, and the Raiders won on a late 97-yard drive no one expected.
 The new stadium at Tottenham was the loudest, consistently, of any of the British venues.
 All in all, from 5,400 miles away it looked like a heck of a good time, the kind of event the NFL wants to use to parlay London eventually into an NFL city.